GerarLeon64/Personal-Budget/README.md

 # Personal-Budget
 An API representing a budget based on envelope budgeting principles.
-Users can enter their salary and create, read, update, and delete envelopes.
+Users can enter their salary and create, read, update, and delete budgets, envelopes, and transactions between envelopes.

 Implemented using PostgreSQL, Express.js, Javascript, and Node.js.
+Documented using Swagger API.